OneDrive for Law Firms

 • Limited document management features and capabilities

-• Limited search capabilities for finding files
+• Inadequate Search Capabilities for finding files

 • Common sync problems